Honey in cured meat formulations

 “The osmotic effect of honey has been described.
 Honey is a supersaturated solution of sugars, 84% being a mixture of fructose and glucose.
 The strong interaction of these sugar molecules will leave very few of the water molecules available for microorganisms.
 The free water is measured as the water activity (aw).
 Mean values for honey have been reported, from 0.562 to 0.62.”
 (Olaitan, et al., 2007)

 “Although some yeasts can live in honeys that have high water content, causing spoilage of the honey, the water activity (aw) of ripened honey is too low to support the growth of any species and fermentation can occur if the water content is below 17.1%.
 Many species of bacteria are completely inhibited if water activity is in the range of 0.94 to 0.99.
 These values correspond to solutions of a typical honey (aw of 0.6 undiluted) of concentrations from 12% down to 2%(v/v).
 On the other hand, some species have their maximum rate of growth when the (aw) is 0.99, so inhibition by the osmotic (water drawing) effect of dilute solutions of honey obviously depends on the species of bacteria.”
 (Olaitan, et al., 2007) besides this, Mladenov showed that this accounts very little for its overall preserving effect by his experiments where honey was heated and its inhibitory effect on spoilage severely diminished.
-Even though it is true, generally, that sugar reduce water activity, it does not account for the specific preserving effect of honey.
+Even though it is true, generally, that sugar reduces water activity, it does not account for the specific preserving effect of honey.

 “Honey is characteristically acidic with a pH of between 3.2 and 4.5, which is low enough to be inhibitory to many animal pathogens.
 The minimum pH values for growth of some common pathogenic species are Escherichia coli (4.3), Salmonella spp (4.0), Pseudomonas aeruginosa (4.4), Streptococcus pyogenes(4.5).”
 (Olaitan, et al., 2007) It undoubtedly contributes to its preserving ability, but it is not the full story.
 The question is not what is the pH of the honey, but to what degree does it affect the pH of the meat it preserves and now it becomes a matter of dosage, time and temperature which of course will vary.
 Mladenov studied the impact of pH on the preserving ability of honey and found that even after neutralising the acids, it still retained its preserving ability.
 He аѕсеrtаіnеd “thаt hоnеу соntаіnѕ thе fоllоwіng асіdѕ: fоrmіс, асеtіс, tаrtаrіс, сіtrіс, охаlіс, рhоѕрhоrіс аnd thе lіkе.”
 He nеutrаlіzеd thе асіdѕ “bу соnnесtіng thеm wіth а саrbоnаtе rаdісаl (ѕоdіum bісаrbоnаtе) аnd саuѕеd аlkаlі оr nеutrаl (рН – 7) rесtіоn іn the hоnеу”.
 He found that it rеtаіned іtѕ рrеѕеrvаtіvе рrореrtіеѕ. Тhіѕ shows that its рrеѕеrvаtіvе еffесt іѕ nоt duе tо thе асіdѕ alone even though the acids probably plays a small role.
 (Mladenov, S., 1967)